The Cell 2

 and written by Lawerence Silverstein, Alex Barder and Rob Rinow, the movie is similar in themes as the original, about an investigator who must enter the mind of a serial killer.

 Plot

-A serial killer calling himself "The Cusp" murders his victims and then revives them, until they beg to die.
+Starring Chris Bruno as Sheriff Harris, the movie is about a serial killer calling himself "The Cusp", who murders his victims and then revives them, until they beg to die.
 His first victim, psychic investigator Maya Casteneda (Tessie Santiago), survives and is bent on revenge.
 After she is tapped by the FBI, Maya realizes the only way to locate The Cusp is by entering his mind.
 But if she dies there, she will also die in real life.
-Also stars Chris Bruno as Sheriff Harris.